 Geography Information Systems Open Lab Schedule (GIS Lab)Social and Behavioral Sciences Bldg (SBSB 1108)

-In Fall 2018, the GIS Lab has open lab hours on Monday from 4-6 pm and on Friday from 8-10 am.
-If you would like to reserve this lab, please email Carrie Dyal at email@example.com.
+Open Lab Hours for the GIS Lab are TBD for Fall 2019.
+If you would like to reserve this lab, please email Carrie Dyal at firstname.lastname@example.org.

 Department faculty coordinate a growing Gardening Club on the campus that farms portions of the departments organic garden and food justice project, known as the Sustainable Food Project.